Entertainment Conference: Navigating New Challenges

 Kevin has over twenty years’ experience in advising media and technology companies in relation to defamation, contempt, privacy, legislative restrictions, broadcast regulation, copyright, contractual matters and trade practices.
 With the JWS team Kevin provides dedicated defamation and pre-publication advice to prominent online, radio and television clients, including multinational media distributors and publishers.
 The 2020 edition of the Asia Pacific Legal 500 lists Kevin listed as a leading individual in media and entertainment where he is described as “a valued adviser, bringing exceptional experience, grounded assessment of claims and commercially-based advice across a range of specialised areas”.
 Chambers and Partners ranks Kevin as a notable practitioner – “an experienced and extremely capable lawyer who takes a very commercial approach to his matters”.

-Jane Mulligan, Director of Policy, Screen Producers Australia
+Zoe Angus, Director Of Industrial, Screen Producers Australia

 Professor Mimi Zou, Head of School of Private and Commercial Law, Faculty of Law and Justice, UNSW Sydney